among-foss/whats-my-IP-in-bash/README.md

 4. run ```ip.sh```

 ## Requirements
-*Curl* is required for this script to execute as intended.
+*Curl* is required for this script to work as intended.